 Then, students are grouped and they have to identify as many 3D shapes as possible only by touching the bag.
 Of course, you can make this more challenging by adding a time limit or more than one shape in a bag.
 It is the geometry help for high school students may need.
 It can help them understand shapes better and memorize their form, something that will be helpful during exams and tests.

-Sum of Which is one of the totally math games that is popular on social media.
+Sum of This is one of the totally math games that are popular on social media.
 And it can prove to be a really nice one to play with students during classes, as it boosts their math skills.
 During these games, they can get more trust in their math skills, things that will help them learn openly what follows.

 It is relaxing but also engaging to play this game within math classes as it instills a love for math in students.
 Many students see math as a mandatory subject they have to learn, but few of them truly like it.
 Well, this might be the game that helps students start to understand the beauty and fascination of math.